waseemuddin/kubedoom-project-devops/README.md

 ```console
 $ docker build --build-arg=TARGETARCH=amd64 -t kubedoom .
 ```
 To change the default VNC password, use `--build-arg=VNCPASSWORD=differentpw`.

+Create a dashboard in Grafana to monitor the Nginx containers.
+To do this open Grafana at `http://localhost:3000` and login.
+Make sure you have your data source set to your Prometheus pod from the previous step.
+From the left hand menu, create a new dashboard and add a panel.
+Select the panels dropdown menu, select `Inspect` and then select `Panel JSON`.
+Here you will be able to delete the current JSON and replace it with JSON from the grafana folder `./grafana/nginx-panel.json`.
+Save and apply this and you should be able to see the CPU usage of the current deployed pods.

 ## Deploying Prometheus  (Step -- 08)